ORC staff: June 2016

 We occasionally need creative and motivated volunteer (part-time and home-based) to produce short summaries of web-pages, PDFs, videos, podcasts and online tools for Agricology, a website providing practical information about sustainable farming for UK farmers and growers.
 More details here.
 We are full to capacity at the moment but do feel free to register your interest.

-We are currently only accepting applications for internship starting August 2017 or later
+We are currently only accepting applications for internship starting Autumn 2018 and for 2019

 - Funded intern positions that are advertised as paid employment above (if there are none advertised we do not currently have any funded internships available).